Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 When CAN is implemented on Microchip SAME5x and SAMC21 processors, these values are converted from nanoseconds into time quanta and stored in the TDCO and TDCF fields of the transceiver delay compensation register.

-## M954: Configure as CAN expansion board
+## M954: Configure as CAN expansion board and enable CAN

 *Supported in RRF 3.4 and later on Duet 3 boards*

 This command is used to reconfigure the board it is executed on as a CAN-connected expansion board.
 It would typically be the only command in the config.g file.

-When it is executed, the board changes its CAN address to the one specified in the A parameter, stops sending CAN time sync messages, and responds to requests received via CAN just like a regular expansion board.
+In RRF 3.6 and earlier, when it is executed the board changes its CAN address to the one specified in the A parameter, stops sending CAN time sync messages, and responds to requests received via CAN just like a regular expansion board.

+In RRF 3.7 and later, when it is executed the board changes its CAN address to the one specified in the A parameter and listens for time sync messages.
+When it sees time sync messages it sets its fast data rate and responds to requests received via CAN.

 ### Parameters